Celebrate St. Nicholas Day or Dutch Sinterklass (Dec. 6th)

 Dutch Sinterklass Traditions: St. Nicholas Day (Dec.
 6th)

-An illustration of Bishop St. Nicholas on top on a rooftop, giving treats to little children..
+An illustration of Bishop St. Nicholas on top on a rooftop, giving treats to little children.
+Photo Credit: Nancy Armitage

-St. Nicholas Surprise: A present & a Poems about each person, about 4 lines that rhyme at the end of each line.
+St. Nicholas Surprise: A present & a Poem about each person, about 2-4 lines that rhyme at the end of each line.
 Mentioning the good traits & bad traits of the receiver.
 Presents are wrapped up in only humble tissue paper & no bows.
-Sometimes, a box in a box and in another box.
-The initials of the receiver on the gifts, sometime a joke gift & sometimes a good gift.
+Sometimes, a box in a box & in another box.
+The initials of the receiver on the gifts, sometimes a joke gift & sometimes a good simple gift.
 St. Nicholas gifts should be handmade, whether its homemade food like a small gingerbread house or candy in a decorated jar.
+Gifts are always signed by Bishop St. Nicholas.

 Gifts from Bishop St. Nicholas wrapped in simple tissue paper.
 The initials of the recepient on the top.
 Photo Credit: Nancy Armitage

-In Holland, Bishop St. Nicholas fills wooden shoes with goodies.
-In American (Dec.
-6th) the saint fills Christmas Stockings or shoes with all kinds of treats.
+In Holland, Bishop St. Nicholas fills wooden shoes or regular shoes & boots with goodies.
+In America (Dec.
+6th) the saint could fill Christmas Stockings or shoes with all kinds of treats.
 Sometimes, peppernoten cookies are throw on the floor with little wrapped candies or little chocolate gold coins.
-The children shoes or Christmas Stockings are filled with a orange, gold coin chocolates, candies, apples, lemons (if the child was naughty), cookies, & Dutch chocolate letters, too!
+The children shoes or Christmas Stockings are filled with a oranges, gold chocolate coins, candies, apples, lemons (if the child was naughty), cookies, & Dutch chocolate letters, too!
 Chocolate Letters come in dark chocolate or milk chocolate or Hazelnut milk chocolate (see below).

 Dutch Chocolate Letter box made by a Dutch company, Verkade.
 Photo and illustration: Nancy Armitage